 SINERGIA provides career development and training opportunities for 15 researchers who are in the first 4 years of their research careers (Early-Stage Researchers, ESRs).
 The Consortium will enrol 15 Early Stage Researchers (ESRs): 9 ESRs based at Universities, 4 ESRs at companies, and 2 ESRs at hospitals.

 The beneficiaries consist of five universities (POLIMI, UNIBAS, UMaastricht, ICRC Brno, UKA) and five non-academic partners: 1 large enterprise (ACCELERA), 3 SMEs (LIFETEC, BIOMIMX and MTTLAB) and 1 hospital (EOC).
-Four partner organizations are also involved: 3 hospitals (MONZINO, EIO, IOG) and 1 Large Enterprise (ST-UK) and 1 university (Utrecht University).
+Five partner organizations are also involved: 3 hospitals (MONZINO, EIO, IOG), 1 Large Enterprise (ST-UK) and 1 university (Utrecht University).
 The involvement of the private sector is predominant and essential for the achievement of the project goals, extending the traditional academic research training, thus improving the employability of the recruited young researchers.

 All the beneficiaries and partner organizations will grant the enrolled or seconded ESRs to access to their lab facilities and will provide continuous supervision on the ESR activities.